bdonon/DeepStatisticalSolvers/README.md

 # Deep Statistical Solver

-This repository is the official implementation of Deep Statistical Solvers (accepted at NeurIPS 2020, pdf available soon).
+This repository is the official implementation of [Deep Statistical Solvers](https://hal.inria.fr/hal-02974541) (accepted at NeurIPS 2020).

 The core idea is to address optimization problems with deep learning tools.